December 20, 2017

 Method:

-1. Rinse yellow split peas, place in a pot, add 3 cups of water, add a small stick of cinnamon and bring to a boil over medium-high heat.
-Reduce the heat, cook for 30 minutes over medium-low heat or until tender and remove foam as it cooks.
+1. Rinse the yellow split peas and place them in a pot with 3 cups of water and a small stick of cinnamon.
+Bring to a boil over medium-high heat.
+Reduce the heat to medium-low nd cook for 30 minutes, or until tender.
+Skimming off any foam that forms. and remove foam.
 Set aside.
-Remove the cinnamon stick.
+Remove the cinnamon stick and set aside.

-2. Heat 3 tablespoons of oil in a frying pan.
-Fry the zucchini until golden brown.
-Remove from pan and set aside.
+2. Heat 3 tablespoons of oil in a frying pan over medium heat.
+Fry the zucchini until golden brown, then remove from the pan and set aside.

-3. Heat 3 tablespoons of oil in a pan over medium-high heat.
-Add the sliced onion, saute until soft and transparent.
-Add a pinch of salt and the turmeric powder, stir.
-Add the minced garlic and saute for another couple of minutes.
+3. In a large pot, heat 3 tablespoons of oil over medium-high heat.
+Add the sliced onion and sauté until soft and translucent.
+Add a pinch of salt and the turmeric powder, stirring well.
+Then add the minced garlic and saute for another couple of minutes.

-4. Add the meat and 1/2 teaspoon black pepper and thoroughly brown on all sides.
+4. Add the meat and 1/2 teaspoon of black pepper.
+Brown the meat on all sides.

-5. Spoon in the tomato paste in the center of the pot, cook for 2-3 minutes until the tomato paste changes color.
+5. Push the mat to the sides of the pot and spoon the tomato paste to the center.
+Cook for 2-3 minutes until the paste changes color.

-6. Add the diced tomatoes, yellow split peas, limoo amani, 1 teaspoon salt, a pinch of red pepper and enough water to cover the stew by a couple of inches.
-Bring to a boil, reduce heat, cover and cook for 30 minutes.
+6. Add the diced tomatoes, cooked yellow split peas, limoo amani, 1 teaspoon salt, a pinch of red pepper, and enough water to cover the stew by a couple of inches.
+Bring to a boil, reduce the heat, cover, and simmer for 30 minutes.

-7. Layer zucchini slices or whole baby zucchini on top of the gheymeh.
+7. Arrange the fried zucchini slices (or whole baby zucchini) on top of the gheymeh.
 Add a little more water if needed.
-Cover and cook for another 30 minutes over low heat until the meat and the peas are fully cooked and the flavors come together.
+Cover and cook over low heat for another 30 minutes, until the meat and the peas are tender and flavors have blended beautifully.

 8. Taste and adjust the seasoning.
-Stir in the juice of lime or lemon if you like.
+If you like, stir in a splash of fresh lime or lemon juice.

 Serve warm with rice, mast o khiar, salad shirazi, and sabzi khordan.